 For polishing, we use a 2 – 1 ratio of ketchup and coarse kosher salt stirred into a paste and applied uniformly.
 Left for a minute or two, rubbed in gently and then rinsed in cool water, the surface copper finish brightens beautifully and the method is completely non-toxic.
 For more intensive polishing, you may wish to add flour and vinegar to the mix (3 parts flour, 2 parts ketchup and salt, one part vinegar).
 This creates more of a paste and remains stable in position longer, thus allowing the acids more time to act on the copper.
 After a few minutes, rub in, rinse and wipe as above.

 As a chemical alternative, we find Wright’s Copper Polish does the best job with the fewest caustic compounds and no abrasives.
+For a slightly less brilliant but more durable polish with low VOCs and caustic ingredients, we also think well of Flitz Metal Polish.
 For the toughest jobs, we like Red Bear, which is based on the same jeweler’s rouge we use for mechanical polishing.
 Note, Red Bear does contain caustics, so use caution and wear gloves!
 Also, commercial copper polishes should not be used on tin.

 Even with disciplined polishing, copper will harden with repeat exposure to heat and slow cooling, forming the characteristic patina of which die-hard copper fans are so fond.
 While a desirable property (it improves the metal’s already exceptional thermal efficiency), it can only be fully removed by high-friction mechanical compound polishing.
 Otherwise home polishing will always leave a bit of patina.